klauer/epics-sumo-mirror/doc/reference-sumo.rst

 * unstable: the :term:`build` has been created but not yet compiled
 * testing: the :term:`build` has been compiled successfully
 * stable: the :term:`build` has been tested in production successfully
+* disabled the :term:`build` should no longer be used

 Configuration Files
 +++++++++++++++++++